The Latest on WCAG 2.2

-The Accessibility Guidelines Working Group at the W3C is still working on finalizing the most recent version (2.2) of the Web Content Accessibility Guidelines (WCAG) 2 series.
-The latest public working draft of WCAG 2.2 was released in August but the editor’s draft continues to be updated through this month.
+The Accessibility Guidelines Working Group (AGWG) at the W3C is still working on finalizing the most recent version (2.2) of the Web Content Accessibility Guidelines (WCAG) 2 series.
+The latest public working draft of WCAG 2.2 was released on May 21, 2021 but the often changing and unofficial editor’s draft continues to be updated regularly.
 Here are some quick facts to keep in mind about WCAG 2.2:

 - WCAG 2.2 is still a working draft, not a final recommendation.

-- WCAG 2.2 is expected to be a recommendation around June 2021.
+- WCAG 2.2 is expected to be a recommendation before the end of 2021.

 - WCAG 2.2 builds on WCAG 2.1 just as WCAG 2.1 built on 2.0.

 The updates extend the WCAG 2.x series of guidelines, keep existing backwards compatibility, and keep the existing conformance model.
 The new success criteria will be additions to the existing guidelines with one criterion 2.4.7 Focus Visible slated to change level from AA to A. Most organizations aim for level A and AA conformance so a change in level from AA to AA will likely not have any impact on efforts.
 The change of level for the one criterion will not apply to prior versions of the guidelines such as WCAG 2.0.